frithjofhoppe/TimeCatcher/README.md

 # TimeCatcher
-Application to catch te time which is implemented belonging to the OOP and the MVC scheme
+Application to catch the time which is implemented belonging to the OOP and the MVC scheme